 This status applies to any student who is currently enrolled at another postsecondary college/university and seeks credit that will transfer back to his/her primary college.
-It is the student's responsibility to formally request the Northwest-Shoals Community College transcript be sent to their primary institution.
+It is the student's responsibility to formally request the Northwest Shoals Community College transcript be sent to their primary institution.
 Transient students are not eligible for federal financial aid.

-- 1. Northwest-Shoals Community College application for admission - 2.
-One primary form of ID (photo ID)

-3. Transient letter from primary college listing approved courses.
+- 1. Northwest Shoals Community College application for admission - 2.
+Transient letter from primary college listing approved courses.